rkk3/ad-accelerator/lessons_post.md

 Recently I made a simple free [Chrome extension](https://chromewebstore.google.com/detail/ad-accelerator/gpboiedfklodfhngobidfjecdpmccehg?hl=en) to improve the YouTube experience without Adblockers & [open sourced the code (MIT License)](https://github.com/rkk3/ad-accelerator).
-[On Saturday Nov 18th I shared it on HackerNews (HN)](https://news.ycombinator.com/item?id=38327017) and it was well received, way beyond my expectations!
+[On Saturday Nov 18th I shared it on HackerNews (HN)](https://news.ycombinator.com/item?id=38327017). it was well received and hit the front page, way beyond my expectations!
 Yay!

-Within days it was functionally copied and [uploaded to the chrome store](https://chromewebstore.google.com/detail/ad-speedup-skip-video-ads/pcjlckhhhmlefmobnnoolakplfppdchi) without the MIT License or any acknowledgement by another HN member and [owner of a Discord developer community (!) ](https://discord.gg/taqUQWNZDV) who had [seen and commented on my work](https://news.ycombinator.com/item?id=38327017&p=2#38328305).
+Within the next five days later it was functionally copied and [uploaded to the chrome store](https://chromewebstore.google.com/detail/ad-speedup-skip-video-ads/pcjlckhhhmlefmobnnoolakplfppdchi) without any acknowledgement by another HN member and [owner of a Discord developer community (!) ](https://discord.gg/taqUQWNZDV) who had [seen and commented on my work](https://news.ycombinator.com/item?id=38327017&p=2#38328305).
 They presented it as their own and went viral on [Reddit](https://old.reddit.com/r/webdev/comments/181vbmk/youtube_is_now_blocking_ad_blockers_so_i_just/) then [HN](https://news.ycombinator.com/item?id=38397817#38398571) and [again on Reddit](https://old.reddit.com/r/webdev/comments/183ekw9/lets_beat_youtube_together_by_running_ads_16x/).
 [They even got some press](https://9to5google.com/2023/11/25/youtube-ads-speed-up-workaround/#:~:text=%E2%80%9CAd%20Speedup%E2%80%9D%20on%20the%20Chrome,their%20interruption%20of%20your%20content.) [^1] and [were mentioned in a 400k+ view youtube video](https://www.youtube.com/watch?v=2yEE34BeBnA&t=295s)

 This post is a reflection on building the extension, going viral, being copied, and  what I learned from the experience.